IgnitedIce/IgnitedIce/README.md

 >
 > I started programming in Visual Basic as an approximately 10 years old dumb kid.
 >
-> Currently a college student working as a web developer.
+> Currently a college student working as a web developer, and a Linux nerd.
+>
+> Oh, and I use Arch BTW.

 ### My frameworks
 - Flutter